Digital Piano vs. Keyboard

-Obviously, they still take up as much space as a traditional one, but there is less maintenance required.
-Stage pianos are digital pianos used in live performances, or on stage.
-Compared to a traditional piano they are more portable and sturdier than standard digital pianos.
+They can still take up as much space as a traditional one, but there is less maintenance required.
+Stage pianos are digital pianos used on stage.
+Compared to a traditional piano, they are more portable and sturdier than standard digital pianos.
 Standard digital pianos are intended more for practice and play at home.
 They are not as large or fully featured but offer an excellent balance of sound and portability.

 Not All Keyboards are the Same

 There are many different types of keyboards available.
 On the lower end are keyboards that you’d find in a toy store, while music stores have keyboards that are more fully-featured and intended for serious musicians and producers.
-These types of keyboards are commonly loaded with different voices, tones, rhythms, and sound effects to give a player or producer a lot of control over their sound.
+These types of keyboards are commonly loaded with different voices, tones, rhythms, and sound effects to give the user more control over their sound.
 Within this type of keyboard, you’ll find synthesizers and MIDI controllers.

 Another differentiation among keyboards is the number of keys.
 Some keyboards have fewer than the traditional 88 keys you’d find on a digital piano.
 This allows certain keyboards to be more compact and generally doesn’t impact the ability for the player to create music.
 While some keyboards have keys that are weighted, many do not.
-This means that keyboards do not move or react like piano keys.
+This means that their keys don’t move or react like piano keys.

 Which Should You Choose?